Reflective Practice & Professional Supervision

 Supervision can be tailored to suit your context:

-• Workplace-based supervision for teams or staff groups
+• Workplace-based supervision available for teams or staff groups

 For organisations, structured supervision programs or blocks can be arranged, including travel where required.